lucidarch/docs/content/controller/_index.md

 }
 ```

+### Request Input

 The served feature will be able to inject `Request` class to access request properties.
+This keeps our controllers clean and allows us to concentrate on what matters to the feature only.

 ```php
 class ListArticlesFeature {